RoyOltmans/aqualin-mqtt-deamon/README.md

        mosquitto_pub -h [MQTT Host] -t home/aqualin/[Aquilin BLE MAC]/status/off -m [payload, timer in minutes]
 ```

 Hope this project helps with your garden automation.
-OFfcourse this could be combined with miflora to control the valves via home-automation.
+Offcourse this could be combined with miflora to control the valves via home-automation.